tkm404/CapstoneProgLog/README.md

 *  16:05 Switching research sources.
 Researching best way to implement "turn" functionality.
 *  16:34 Light refactor based on new research sources.
 *  17:05 Write Capstone Proposal.
 Submit this repo to Epicodus.

+### 7/14/2023
+* 08:43 Technical difficulties.
+Projects on home computer not on cloud storage, so installing Unity on Laptop a good idea, but not immediately productive.
+Had to swing by home.
+Desktop being a pill.